devfake/vume/README.md

 c($name);

 // Alias for htmlspecialchars($_POST[$input], ENT_QUOTES, 'UTF-8').
-// Set the second parameter to false if you do not need escaping. input($input = null, $escape = true);
+// Set the second argument to false if you do not need escaping. input($input = null, $escape = true);

 // Alias for redirect()->to().